runtimeverification/evm-semantics/proofs/erc20/README.md

     /* G */ 100000 => _
 ```

-No log is generated when failed.
+No log will be generated.

 ```
 log: